sushmaakoju/research-experience/university-of-arizona/README.md

 # University of Arizona Aug 2022 - Summer 2024

+## Enrollment, Employment and Authorship Verification and Attributions

+For enrollment verification, employment verification and any other confidential information about extenuating circumstances, please contact sakojuj2014@gmail.com for forensically verified AND legally attested copies of admission acceptance letters, enrollment verification as well as timeline of extenuating circumstances.

+### Note

+- My projects that were (done or completed) after July 17th 2023 after which I am not part of any grant funding and as I do not work with the PI of <a href="https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling">SKEMA</a>.
+All of my works done or completed after July 17th 2023, are volunteer works and are presently being reviewed by and may have potential authorship from - Natural Language Understanding experts and is outside scope of the said program.

+- Any unconsented written distribution of my works with the said deadline of July 17th 2023 and shared with PIs of <a href="https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling">SKEMA</a> would potentially create unneccessary complications for the party that distributed without consent and awareness of both PIs of <a href="https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling">SKEMA</a> and me.
+I do not work with PIs of <a href="https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling">SKEMA</a> since July 17th 2023.

+- **Please refer to my statement of advocacy and disclaimer for more details: <a href="https://github.com/sushmaakoju/research-experience/blob/main/advocacy_statement.md#note">Note on authorship and attributions towards any existing/new grant award/programs/any other works/collaborations.</a>**

 ## Volunteer work as an experienced student

 - I used to explain Machine Learning theorem proofs such as for Support Vector machines, Neural networks, and for NLP algorithms: Edit distance, RNN, LSTM.